lowell-monis/probability/README.md

-# Fall 2024: STT 441 Probability & Statistics I: Probability
+# Fall 2024, STT 441 Probability & Statistics I: Probability

-Computational work done for MSU's STT 441 by Lowell Monis during Fall Semester 2024.
+This repository contains the computational work done by Lowell Monis for Dr. Yuying Xie's STT 441 at Michigan State University during the Fall Semester of 2024.

 ## Contents